SergioGarG/LTL/README.md

-# LTL
+# This repository contains the LTL classes that support the usage of LTL

-How to use it:
+This project is associated with a maven dependency that allows to use the patterns within your project.

-Adds the following dependency and repository in your POM.xml
+To use it add this repository and dependency in your POM.xml

 ```
 <repository>